snipeso/Theta-SD-vs-WM/README.md

 ***SpfT_Scoring/*** contains the quick scripts I used to blind myself for the scoring of the Speech Fluency Task data.

 ***functions/*** contains all the functions used in the script folders.
 Functions in the *external* folder are, as you could imagine, from other toolboxes and little bits of code from other people.
-All other code was written by me (Sophia Snipes).
+All other code was written by me (Sophia Snipes) unless specified otherwise.

 ## Setup
 Below are the instructions to reproduce my results starting from the raw data.
+Scripts were originally written in MATLAB 2019b, but then the latest iterations run in MATLAB 2022a, so hopefully everything is compatible with either, but I didn't check.

 1. Download EEGLAB
     - in the "pop_loadset" function, disable line 117:  `fprintf('pop_loadset(): loading file %s ...\n', filename)`; so that you can't see which file is being loaded during the randomized file cleaning
-    - if using the latest versions, you might need to set FORCE_EEGPLOT_LEGACY to **true** on line 220 of eegplot.m.
+    - if using the 2022 versions, you might need to set FORCE_EEGPLOT_LEGACY to **true** on line 220 of eegplot.m.
 They have some bugs.
 2. Make sure to have these MATLAB toolboxes:
     - Text Analytics Toolbox
     - Statistics and Machine Learning Toolbox